 This group of gliomas includes anaplastic astrocytomas (grade 3) and glioblastoma multiforme (grade 4).
 Treatments include

 Surgery is usually used to remove as much of the tumour as possible.
-Your surgeon may ask you to swallow a capsule a few hours before the operation.
+Your surgeon may ask you to swallow a capsule called Gliolan (5-ALA) a few hours before the operation.
 The drug in the capsule makes the glioma cells glow (fluoresce) under a blue light and shows the edges (margins) of the tumour very clearly.
 This may allow the surgeon to remove more of the tumour.

 The radiotherapy will not cure the cancer but aims to try to control the tumour for as long as possible.
 You have treatment from Monday to Friday each week for a few weeks.
 But if you are not very fit, a long course of radiotherapy may not be suitable for you.
 Then your treatment team may offer you a shorter course over 2 weeks and you may have treatment every day, or every other day.
-The treatment may slow down the tumour growth and means that it takes longer for the tumour to cause further problems.
+The aim of the treatment is to slow down the tumour growth and means that it takes longer for the tumour to cause further problems.
 You and your family will need to talk all this through carefully with your doctors.

 Carmustine implants are a type of chemotherapy treatment for newly diagnosed high grade glioma if 90% or more of the tumour can be removed surgically.
-The carmustine implants are small chemotherapy wafers about the size of a 5p piece.
+The carmustine implants (Gliadel) are small chemotherapy wafers about the size of a 5p piece.
 The surgeon puts them in place during your operation.
 This should only be done by specialist neurosurgeons in specialist centres, where MRI scans are used to predict if enough of the tumour can be removed.
 The implants can help some people to live longer but they can also cause uncomfortable side effects.

 Another type of chemotherapy used is PCV, which contains the drugs procarbazine, lomustine (CCNU) and vincristine.
 You take the CCNU and procarbazine as tablets.
 You have to go to hospital to have the vincristine by injection into a vein.